New York–Next week will see the start of the Tucson gems shows for the trade.

 Lakhi noted demand for high-quality material as well, but added that the lower end is moving too.

-What’s soft, he said, is the middle tier, an issue that has been brought up before during the gem shows.
+What’s soft, he said, is the middle tier, an issue that has been

+A few colors will be prominent.
 It feels like it’s been a tale of two colors for the past couple of years in colored stones–blues and pinks–and, according to what many of these exhibitors said, 2018 isn’t looking to be all that different.

 Lakhi thinks there will be a blue trend happening at the shows, led by the popularity of blue sapphires, which are always hot items.